The motivic Donaldson-Thomas invariants of (-2) curves: Motivic Donaldson--Thomas invariants of (-2)-curves

-If $\alpha_i$ is equal to $a\cdot(n,n\pm 1)$ then
+If $\nn^i$ is equal to $a\cdot(n,n\pm 1)$ then

-Similarly, if $\alpha_i=a\cdot(1,1)$, then the function $\tr(W_d)$ is zero, restricted to $\EE_{Q_{\kron},(\alpha_i)}$.
+Similarly, if $\nn^i=a\cdot(1,1)$, then the function $\tr(W_d)$ is zero, restricted to $\EE^{\zeta-\sss}_{Q_{\kron},\nn^i}$.
 This stack is just the stack of length $a$ coherent zero-dimensional sheaves on $\PP^1$ with an endomorphism.
 It follows that

 where $\EE^{\mathbb{C}}_{Q_{\kron},((a,a))}$ is the stack of pairs $(M,\xi)$, where $M$ is a coherent $\OO_{\PP^1}$-module supported at zero, and $\xi$ is an endomorphism of $M$.
-This is just the stack of pairs of commuting matrices $N_1$ and $N_2$ such that $N_1$ is nilpotent, which in turn is the stack of coherent sheaves on $\mathbb{C}^2$ supported on zero dimensional subschemes of one of the coordinate lines.
-As in section 5.6 of \cite{COHA} one deduces that
+This is just the stack of pairs of commuting matrices $N_1$ and $N_2$ such that $N_1$ is nilpotent, which in turn is the stack of coherent sheaves on $\mathbb{C}^2$ scheme-theoretically supported on zero dimensional subschemes of a fixed coordinate line.
+As in \cite[Sec.5.6]{COHA} one deduces that

 Finally, putting all this together, we have